-Many app developers define the success of a mobile app by the number of installations.
-But app downloads are similar to unique page views – there can be a lot of people viewing your website, but only a few of them will convert to customers.
+Many developers measure the success of a mobile app based on the number of installations.
+But app downloads are similar to unique page views: there can be a lot of them, but that doesn't mean people will convert into customers.

-Another metric – more important than the number of downloads – is how many people come back to your app the next day, week, or month after they install it.
+Another metric that’s more important than the number of downloads is how many people come back to your app the next day, week, or month after they install it.
 This metric is called retention.

-Let’s imagine that 100 people install your application.
-35 of them will use your app tomorrow, but only 2 will still be using it two weeks later.
-The retention rate in this case is 35 percent on the second day and 2 percent by the end of the second week.
+Let’s imagine that 100 people install your application today.
+Tomorrow, 35 of them will use your app.
+But only two will still be using it two weeks later.
+The retention rate, in this case, is 35 percent on the second day and 2 percent by the end of the second week.

-Increasing the number of app downloads is undoubtedly important, but keeping retention rates high is what developers should be focusing on.
-A high retention rate means that people are loyal to your product – and I’ll let you in on a little secret.
-Sometimes loyalty can be fostered by being a little pushy.
+Increasing the number of app downloads is undoubtedly important for an online business, but keeping retention rates high is what developers should be focusing on.
+A high retention rate means people are loyal to your product – and we’ll let you in on a little secret: Sometimes loyalty can be fostered by being a little pushy.

 Push notifications retain users

 According to Localytics, most app users who have enabled push notifications will use an app for at least nine sessions, with 46 percent remaining beyond the unofficial retention point of 11 sessions.
 However, almost half of users who don’t enable push notifications will abandon an app after a mere two sessions.

 Localytics has also discovered that the perception of push notifications has improved over time, with 52 percent of respondents to a 2018 poll stating that pushes were better than they were several years ago.
 It’s important to convince users to opt for pushes.